tniemeye19/professional-readme-generator/README.md

 - Would you like to create an installation section? `Yes`
 - What commands/information should the user know in order to use this repo?
 Input this information for the installation section here: `Please use the command npm install in order to download the dependencies needed for this repo.`
 - Would you like to create a Usage section? `Yes`
 - In order to use this repo, what does the user need to know?
-Please enter the information for the Usage section here: `In the root directory, enter the following commnand to initiate the questions prompts: node Develop/index.`
+Please enter the information for the Usage section here: `In the root directory, enter the following command to initiate the questions prompts: node Develop/index.`
 - Would you like to create a Credits section? `Yes`
 - Who are your collaborators?
 Enter their GitHub username(s) as a comma separated list here: `github_username1, github_username2`
 - Would you like to make a Contributing section? `Yes`